-It is critical to our future as the only organisation dedicated to serving the needs of regional New South Wales that we increase the number of bright and energetic women as Party office bearers and Members of Parliament.
+As the only organisation dedicated to serving the needs of regional New South Wales, it is up to us to increase the number of bright and energetic women who serve as office bearers in our organisation and as Members of Parliament.

-Women’s Council doesn’t only work for the interests of Party members.
-They have an important role in developing policy that benefits women across regional New South Wales.
+Women’s Council doesn’t only work for the interests of members; they have an important role in developing policy that benefits women across regional New South Wales.

 Who is on Women’s Council?

 Women’s Council is charged with the role of developing policy in the interests of regional women.
-These policies are then taken to Annual General Conference each year where the Women’s Council spearheads the argument for their adoption as National Party Policy.
+These policies are then taken to Annual General Conference each year where Women’s Council spearheads the argument for their adoption as the official NSW Nationals policy.

-The influence of the Women’s Council in policy development ensures that National Party policy is reflective of the needs and desires of the State’s population.
+The influence of the Women’s Council in policy development ensures the NSW Nationals meet the wants and needs of rural and regional women.